pc2/Aurora-HLS/README.md

 ```

 The default behavior is to just transmit the data according to the parameters and calculate and print the results and errors.
 The results for each repetition are also written to a csv file.
-An exemplary analysis of the data can be found in a [jupyter notebook](./eval/eval.ipynb)
+The results can be analyzed with a [script](./eval/eval.jl)

 When scaling this test to multiple nodes, the -s flag can used to guarantee that only one job is writing to results file at once.
 Beware that the file must exist, otherwise the application will wait forever on it.

-By default, the first two ranks will choose the device with index 0, going up with the next ranks.
-This can be changed with specifying an offset, for this selection procedure.
-This is useful, for example, when only one specific device needs to be tested.
+By default, the example will run on all 3 FPGAs.
+This can be changed with specifying an device id, when only one specific device needs to be tested.
+The id is mapped to the device bdf and is not consistent with the device id used by XRT, because they are different depending on the version.

+TODO:
+check test
+topo modes

 There are two more special test cases.
-The first one is testing the flow control by starting the dump kernel 10 seconds later than the issue kernel, which is enabled by the -n flag.
+The first one is testing the flow control by starting the recv kernel 10 seconds later than the send kernel, which is enabled by the -n flag.

 ### Latency test